-The SFR FMT_MTD.1/INI_ENA allows only the Manufacturer to write Initialisation and Prepersonalisation Data (including the Personalisation Agent key).
-The SFR FMT_MTD.1/INI_DIS requires the Personalisation Agent to disable access to Initialisation and Pre-personalisation Data in

-1025 requires the Personalisation Agent to disable access to Initialisation and Pre-personalisation Data in the life cycle phase 'operational use'.
+The SFR FMT_MTD.1/INI_ENA allows only the Manufacturer to write Initialisation and 1025 Pre-personalisation Data (including the Personalisation Agent key).
+The SFR FMT_MTD.1/INI_DIS requires the Personalisation Agent to disable access to Initialisation and Pre-personalisation Data in the life cycle phase 'operational use'.
 The SFRs FMT_SMF.1 and FMT_SMR.1/PACE support the functions and roles related.